What The Top 20% Want in Their Next Sales Job

 Websites and marketing materials that appear to be from 1999 turn off talented salespeople.#6—Rapport with the Hiring Manager

 Finding a good boss is essential.
 Because selling is full of stressful situations, every salesperson wants a boss they feel comfortable with.
-If sales leadership is volatile, difficult, or extraordinarily particular, it can be hard to attract people who aren’t in desperate need of a job.
+However, if sales leadership is volatile, complex, or extraordinarily particular, it can be hard to attract people who aren’t in desperate need of a job.

 Top salespeople won’t waste their time evaluating a job opportunity if the sales leader has obvious fatal flaws.

 #7—Innovation and Product Investment

 Selling follows the product lifecycle.
 Eventually, if you stay with a solution for too long, it becomes commoditized.
-Most software salespeople aren’t interested in selling commodities.
+But unfortunately, most software salespeople aren’t interested in selling commodities.

 They are looking for products that solve problems in ways that haven’t been solved before.
-This means they will be bringing new solutions to customers who haven’t yet experienced the value of solving the problem.
+This means they will bring new solutions to customers who haven’t yet experienced the value of solving the problem.

-If a salesperson is selling more mature solutions, then they want to work for a company that continues to invest in their solution.
-It’s more difficult to win new business when your solution hasn’t been changed or updated in a few years.
+If a salesperson sells more mature solutions, they want to work for a company that continues to invest in their solution.
+But, unfortunately, winning new business is more challenging when your solution hasn’t been changed or updated in a few years.

 Sales Talent or Sales Training?

 Hiring salespeople for SaaS solutions is competitive.
 By default, most candidates aren’t in the top 20%, so competing for them will be more difficult.
-Today’s salespeople want to see the majority of these items in their next move.
+However, today’s salespeople want to see most of these items in their next move.

 If you can’t offer at least some of these seven items, your ability to compete for top sales talent will suffer.
-You may need to grow your team with average reps who have high potential, aim for less experience, and supplement with heavy investments in sales training.
+You may need to grow your team with average reps with high potential, aim for less experience, and supplement with heavy investments in sales training.